 Black Mamba Research Project

-ARK’s primary focus is education and this needs to be based on documented and researched facts.
+ARK-KZN’s primary focus is education and for this to succeed it needs to be based on documented and researched facts.
 It is in this light that the above project is being conducted.
-There is currently no consolidated database of information pertaining to Reptiles in KZN.
-ARK has the capability and member knowledge to establish and maintain such a database.
+There is currently no consolidated database of information pertaining to reptiles in KwaZulu-Natal.
+ARK-KZN has the capability and critical member knowledge to establish and maintain such a database.

-To date an astonishing 51 Black Mambas have been caught, recorded, micro-chipped and released thus far .
+To date an amount of 51 Black Mambas have been caught, recorded, micro-chipped and released thus far .
 With this being a long term project we can expect this number to rise significantly over the coming years.